Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Experimental Evaluation

 \subsection{Tracking Evaluation}

-We evaluate the absolute trajectory error (ATE) of our method on 3 TUM sequences (chosen for their prominent planar regions) in Table \ref{tab:ate}.
-We compare our full method with two ablated systems: our planar method without compression (Ours-C) and GBP-BL which is a GBP based method for robust bundle adjustment with similar performance to Ceres.
+We evaluate the absolute trajectory error (ATE) on 3 TUM sequences (chosen for their prominent planar regions) in Table \ref{tab:ate}.
+We compare our full method with two ablated systems: our planar method without compression (Ours-C) and GBP-BL which has similar performance to Ceres \cite{Ortiz:etal:CVPR2020}.

-Ours-C has lower ATE than GBP-BL demonstrating that additional planar constraints help tracking.
-As expected, our full method performs slightly worse than Ours-C because compression is lossy and bakes in errors.
-The fact that compression only comes with a small price in accuracy is further evidence that we are finding correct abstractions.

-We also demonstrate comparable trajectory error to ORB-SLAM2 \cite{Mur-Artal:etal:TRO2017}, even achieving lower ATE for the \textit{long office} sequence in which there are many planar points on desks and monitors and slower camera motion.
-Both our method and GBP-BL lack a tracking system so begin from a more difficult initialisation than ORB-SLAM2 when a new keyframe is added, likely explaining the performance difference on the first two sequences.
-Designing a distributed tracking system that would fit in with the GBP framework remains an important research direction.
+Ours-C has lower ATE than GBP-BL demonstrating that planar constraints help tracking.
+Our full method performs slightly worse than Ours-C because compression is lossy, however the fact that the difference is small indicates that the compression is accurate.
+Our tracking is comparable to ORB-SLAM2 \cite{Mur-Artal:etal:TRO2017}, even achieving lower ATE for one sequence with slow motion and many planes.
+Both our method and GBP-BL lack a tracking system so receive worse initialisations than ORB-SLAM2 when new frames are added, likely explaining the worse performance on two sequences.
+Designing a distributed tracking system within the GBP framework remains an important research direction.